Article 1 – Name, Aims, and Official Language

-If membership dues are more than two years late, the member may be removed from the membership list.
-Before removing a member for failure to pay membership dues, the Regional Representative from that country shall be consulted.
+Should a member’s dues not be paid by the end of the calendar year, their TIAFT membership will be cancelled.
+Before removing a member for failure to pay dues, the Regional Representative from that country shall be consulted.

 Article 5 - Regional Representatives

 Section 1 – Appointment